The Trucking Industry is Facing a Major Shortage: How You Can Help

 Trucking needs YOU

 Our nation depends on the trucking industry.
-In the next few years, many long-haul drivers will be retiring or simply leaving for new careers.
-While automated vehicles will help fill the gaps in some areas, it won’t solve the problem entirely.
+Many long-haul drivers will be retiring or simply leaving for new careers in the next few years.
+While automated vehicles will help fill the gaps in some areas, they won’t solve the problem.
 We desperately need drivers in the trucking industry; will you answer the call?

-According to former Wisconsin Senator Neal Kedzie, the trucking industry will need 90,000 drivers in the next 10 years to make up for retirees, and another 55,000 to fill other gaps.
+According to the Bureau of Labor Statistics, the trucking industry will need 230,000 drivers each year for the next ten years to make up drivers leaving and increased demand, and another 122,000 to fill demand in 2022 alone.
 There simply aren’t enough drivers.